appastoy/FastXL/README.md

 # FastXL

-This project is fast excel file reader C# library.
+This project is a fast excel file reader C# library.
 This supports only read.
 NOT write.

 # How to
 Excel file(.xlsx, .xlsm) is a set of XML files that are compressed to zip archive.